 While we encourage all participants to attend every Q&A session, we understand that recurring and occasional conflicts arise.
 All Q&A sessions are recorded and uploaded for participants to view afterwards.

-We ask that participants who are unable to attend live sessions watch the sessions afterwards or complete a capstone project in order to still reach the required 80% threshold to graduate from The Academy.
+We ask that participants who are unable to attend live sessions watch the sessions afterwards in order to still reach the required 80% threshold to graduate from The Academy.

 How old do I need to be to apply and attend The Academy?